About

 and it is translated to English.
 The example uses the OpenAI provider,

-and at the time of writing, it can only translate to English.
-As always,
+and at the time of writing, it can only translate to English:

 #!/usr/bin/env ruby